Outtakes of The World

 background texture of beach

-Remembering the Vietnam War: Photos that moved the most
+Remembering the Vietnam War: Shots that shifted a nation

 Learn more

-The Vietnam War is framed by some as a brutal civil war and by others a bloody climatic chapter in a century old struggle for independence.
+The Vietnam War is framed by some as a brutal civil war and by others as a bloody climactic chapter in a century-old struggle for independence.
 Irrespective of historical interpretation, it was a detrimental decade of agony, where many margins of society felt suffering.
-Remembered as the ‘First Television War’, Vietnam came into fruition at a crucial moment in the development of the portable camera, where war fought in far distances no longer required imagination.
-The camera now offered onlookers a physical, immediate proof in the form of a photography, where the degree of suffering could not only be observed but felt through the works of powerful photographers.
+Remembered as the ‘First Television War’, Vietnam came into fruition at a crucial moment in the development of the portable camera, where war fought at far distances no longer required imagination.
+The camera now offered onlookers a physical, immediate proof in the form of photography, where the degree of suffering could not only be observed but felt through the works of powerful photographers.